-I assume anybody reading this blog has at least heard of the Ottomans (I mean, I have to assume you do read these posts), but I have to say I’d be pretty impressed if any of you have heard of the Aqquyunlu.
+Most people have heard of the Ottomans, but their opponents in today’s battle, the Aqquyunlu (“white sheep” in Turkish) tribal confederation, are considerably more obscure.
 They didn’t have a very long run as a major world power.
-But for a few decades in the second half of the 15th century, the Aqquyunlu (“white sheep” in Turkish) tribal confederation controlled all of modern Iraq; parts of Anatolia, the Caucasus, and modern Syria; and southeast through modern Iran to roughly the modern border of Pakistan.
+But for a few decades in the second half of the 15th century, the Aqquyunlu controlled all of modern Iraq; parts of Anatolia, the Caucasus, and modern Syria; and southeast through modern Iran to roughly the modern border of Pakistan.
 They had a heck of a peak, is what I’m saying.
-And they might have been able to stay at that peak longer than a couple of decades if they hadn’t picked a fight with the Ottomans at a time when that dynasty was just approaching its own peak.
+And if they hadn’t picked a fight with the Ottomans they might have even gotten to stay there for a while.